Who’s involved in the project

 Mal has been involved in the construction industry over the past 38 years, of which the past 5 years have involved windfarm projects both in NSW and Victoria.
 In his current role he oversees the construction and installation of the concrete tower foundation bases and electrical reticulation.

-“I’ve worked in a few country areas and this seems like a great community it’s a very welcoming”
+“I’ve worked in a few country areas and this seems like a great community it’s very welcoming”

 Environmental Technical Adviser